jfnavarro/st_viewer/README.md

 For any question/bugs/feedback you can contact Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

 ## Binaries (Install from binaries)
-Binaries(installer) for MAC and Windows are provided under the tab releases.
+Binaries(installers) for MAC and Windows are provided under the tab releases.
 Before you install the ST Viewer trough the binaries you must do the following (in case you have not done it already):
+The binary provided for MAC and Windows require that you have installed the same R version as the one used to generate the binary (indicated in the releases tab)

 ###### OSX
-The binary provided for MAC requires R 3.4 and OSX 10.2 or bigger.

 * Download and install R from https://cran.r-project.org/ (in case you do not have it already)
-* Open R and install the following packages (Rcpp, RInside, RcppArmadillo, DESeq2, Rtsne and SCRAN)
+* Open R and install the following packages (Rcpp, RInside, RcppArmadillo, DESeq2, edgeR, Rtsne and SCRAN)

         source("https://bioconductor.org/biocLite.R")
         biocLite("DESeq2")